Who is eligible to purchase WorldMed Insurance?

 Will I be able to make changes to my policy?

 You may make changes to your personal information at any time, such as: address, email address and/or phone number.
-If you would like to select a different plan, deductible or different Buy-Up Options, you will need to submit a new Enrollment.
+If you would like to select a different plan, deductible or different upgrade options, you will need to submit a new Enrollment.

 How will proof of insurance be sent to me?

 Your receipt and Confirmation of Insurance will be emailed to you.